btcpayserver/btcpayserver-doc/HardwareDeployment.md

 - sudo ufw status (Verify your configuration.)
 - sudo ufw enable (Enables your firewall.)

+Reboot your BTCB and disconnect the keyboard, mouse and monitor.
+You should now be able to your BTCB from another computer on your LAN via SSH.

 **Step 10** - Install BTCPayServer.

 Run the following commands.
 Make sure you change the BTCPAY_HOST parameter to your own domain name.
 Login as root
 - sudo su -